 How far back does an enhanced DBS check?

 An enhanced DBS check does not have a specific time limit for looking back into an individual’s criminal history.
-It aims to provide a comprehensive overview of an person’s criminal record, including both spent and unspent convictions, cautions, reprimands, and warnings.
+It aims to provide a comprehensive overview of an individual’s criminal record, including both spent and unspent convictions, cautions, reprimands, and warnings.

 The Rehabilitation of Offenders Act 1974 (ROA) and the Police Act 1997 determine the information disclosed on an enhanced DBS check.
 The ROA establishes rules regarding the rehabilitation of offenders, specifying the duration for certain convictions to become “spent” and no longer require disclosure.
 However, an enhanced DBS check may always disclose certain types of offences, such as those related to serious crimes or safeguarding concerns, irrespective of their spent or unspent status.